amarpandav/react-vite-sample-app/README.md

     - {params.productId}

 ## useRouteError()
 - hook is used in React Router to retrieve error details that were thrown inside a route's loader or during rendering.
 - const error = useRouteError() as {data: {message?: string; stack?: string}; status?: number};
   - error?.data?.message
   - error?.data?.stack
   - error?.status

 ## useSubmit()
 - hook used to call submit function

 ## useActionData()
 - hook used to retrieve data sent from action()
 - const actionData = useActionData();

+## useFetcher()
+- hook used to trigger an action without invoking route
+- newsletter form is displayed on every router and if you use normal Form then its action code must be repeated everywhere, so to avoid that use useFetcher()
+- const fetcher = useFetcher();
+-
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.